 First Snow On Winter Road Trip Return To Toronto

 The road was wet with slush and the temperatures were just under the freezing point.
 Putting the Volvo into manual drive mode, we slowed down and moved steadily up and over the pass.
 After coming down on the other side, we again passed the line up of semi trucks taking off the chains.
-This would be our first taste of real winter but not likely our last on this winter road trip return to Toronto!
+This was our first taste of real winter.
+But not likely our last on this winter road trip return to Toronto!

 The rest of the run along I-90 to I-84 and into Pendleton went well.
 The roads were generally dry even if the fields were snow or ice covered.
-You could see the fields and fields of fruit trees and wine vines going up into the fields.
+We saw fields and fields of fruit trees and wine vines going up into the fields.

-We arrived earlier than we thought at 3pm with time to relax and unwind from a stressful drive.
-The Oxford Suites offered fresh homemade cookies and a light dinner that was perfect before we settled in for the night.
-We had survived our first day on our winter road trip return to Toronto!
+We arrived earlier than we thought with time to relax and unwind from a stressful drive.
+The first day on our winter road trip return to Toronto was done!

 Ending Our Day With A Utah Sunset

 Re-packing the car before 7am, we checked the roads to see how slippery they would be.
-While we knew we still had some mountains to drive through, we would be surprised to find that most of the day we were driving through mountains as we went through Oregon into Idaho and then finishing up in Utah.
+While we knew we still had some mountains to drive through, we were surprised when we found that most of the day we drive through mountains as we travelled through Oregon into Idaho and then finished up in Utah.

-We were not far out of Pendleton before we saw signs to chain up and flashing road signs warning of winds and ice.
-Before long we were slowed right down as snow was blowing across the roads right at freezing.
+We were not far out of Pendleton before we saw signs to chain up and flashing road signs that warned of winds and ice.
+Before long we slowed right down as snow blew across the roads right at freezing.
 We were worried about icing even though the road was mostly wet.

-After driving through yet another mountain pass, coming down we got at the end of a long line of semi trucks inching along.
+After driving through yet another mountain pass, we got at the end of a long line of semi trucks inching along.
 It was about a 20 minute crawl until we saw the source of the delay.
 At first we only saw the jackknifed tractor trailer with a line of cars and a bus pulled over.
 We were not sure if the others were just witnesses or were somehow involved in the accident.
-Crawling past this accident, we were surprised to see another truck totally on its roof.
-We were really glad we had waited a few hours before hitting the icy roads on this winter road trip return to Toronto.
+Crawling past this accident, we were surprised when we saw another truck totally on its roof.
+We were really glad we waited a few hours before we hit the icy roads on this winter road trip return to Toronto.

-It was a slow driving day as we drove through the snow covered mountains.
+It was a slow day as we drove through the snow covered mountains.

 Crossing the Continental Divide in Wyoming

-Once again it was an early morning on the road.
+Once again it was an early morning start.
 Driving through twisty mountain roads from Utah into Wyoming, we climbed steadily higher.
-We continued to find the rock piles fascinating and we started to see the red rock formations we had seen so much of when we visited the Grand Canyon.
-At one point we passed the road that could have taken us to re-visit Yellowstone Park but having done our U.S. National Park tour earlier in the fall, we were not taking that detour on this trip.
+We continued to find the rock piles fascinating and we started to see the red rock formations we saw so much of when we visited the Grand Canyon.
+At one point we passed the road that could have taken us to re-visit Yellowstone Park.
+But we did our U.S. National Park tour earlier in the fall, so we did not take that detour on this trip.

 We kept driving and driving in Wyoming for 403 miles (648 km).
-Much of the run along I-80 is at high altitude on the flat plateau as you cross the Continental Divide, with the high point being a maximum elevation of 8,640 feet (2,633 m).
+Much of the run along I-80 was at high altitude on the flat plateau as we crossed the Continental Divide.
+The high point was at a maximum elevation of 8,640 feet (2,633 m).

 Being high on the plain, it was a perfect spot to locate fields and fields of wind turbines.
-Although it was quite disconcerting to find this clean energy source located beside massive chemical plants that were creating their own cloud formations.
+Although it was quite disconcerting to find this clean energy source located beside massive chemical plants that created their own cloud formations.

 The flat plain also meant periods of really high winds.
-As we had seen on our road trip from Toronto to Vancouver, I-80 like I-90 had regular gates that could be put across the road to divert traffic when the road conditions were bad.
-Luckily we had a great day to travel this road.
-As we approached the hills we could see vast arrangements of snow fences to try to divert the snow and prevent blinding blowing snow
+As we saw on our road trip from Toronto to Vancouver, I-80 like I-90 had regular gates that could be put across the road to divert traffic when the road conditions were bad.
+Luckily we had a great day as we travelled this road.
+As we approached the hills we saw vast arrangements of snow fences used to divert the snow and prevent blinding blowing snow

-There were odd things to stop for if you were watching for them!
-If you wanted to stop for an iconic picture, you could stop and have your picture taken with Lincoln!
-You could even catch the bunch of reindeer lounging by the McDonalds!
+There were odd things to stop for if we watched for them!
+For an iconic picture, we could have our picture taken with Lincoln!
+We even caught the bunch of reindeer as they lounged by the McDonalds!

-The railway line runs parallel to the highway and on this busy railway corridor we would see long train after long train.
+The railway line ran parallel to the highway and on this busy railway corridor we saw long train after long train.

 Our lunch stop was in Laramie at a great local roadhouse.
-This was decision time for us – would we continue on the northern route along I-80 or would we head down as planned at Denver to pick up the more southern I-70 on our winter road trip return to Toronto.
-We knew it would be longer to head south but weather would be the key driver.
+This was decision time for us.
+Would we continue on the northern route along I-80 or would we head down as planned at Denver and pick up the more southern I-70 on our winter road trip return to Toronto.
+We knew it was longer to head south but weather would be the key driver.
 We checked both road conditions and weather and our luck was holding.
-The cold weather front was continuing to move north and it looked like we would be able to stay up on I-80.
+The cold weather front continued to move north and it looked like we could stay up on I-80.
 Looking ahead we were targeting Gothenburg, Nebraska for our stop that night.

-As we neared Cheyenne, we could begin to see the higher peaks starting in the distance and Elk Mountain as we passed by.
+As we neared Cheyenne, we began to see the higher peaks in the distance and Elk Mountain as we passed by.

 We gradually lost altitude on the drive through Nebraska, although we experienced no major downhill runs.
 As we came down in altitude, it got warmer.
-It had been -11°C first thing in the morning but we were surprised when the temperature reached +14°C in the heart of Nebraska in mid-December.
-But we were not complaining.
-We could even see spots where the hay had been recently harvested.
+It was -11°C first thing in the morning but we were surprised when the temperature reached +14°C in the heart of Nebraska in mid-December.
+But we did not complain.
+We even saw spots where the hay was recently harvested.

 Heading Into The Sun

-We rose, packed and headed out – our bodies not quite adjusted to the fact that we were changing time zones every second night.
+We rose, packed and headed out.
+Our bodies were not quite adjusted to the fact that we changed time zones every second night.
 Shortly after we hit the highway, the morning show began.
-This was the first morning with a clear sky and we were able to watch the sky start to redden as the sun slowly began to climb.
-Snapping pic after pic we caught the show – tweeting and texting as we drove to share this great morning start.
+This was the first morning with a clear sky and we watched the sky start to redden as the sun slowly began to climb.
+Snapping pic after pic we caught the show.
 We were pleased to find the we had full data services everywhere in Nebraska!

-The vast open plains seemed to be ideal spots for the large wind farms we had seen all along I-80.
-So we should not have been surprised to see transport truck after transport truck carrying wind turbine parts.
+The vast open plains seemed to be ideal spots for the large wind farms we saw all along I-80.
+So we were not surprised when we saw transport truck after transport truck with wind turbine parts.

-We made such good time on our winter road trip return to Toronto that when we stopped at lunch to plan our stop for the night, we realized that if we did a really long drive on this day, we could actually make it home to Toronto on the next day.
-While we had originally planned to stop in Ottawa, IL, the stretch target for the day became Joliet, IL.
+We made good time on our winter road trip return to Toronto.
+So when we stopped at lunch to plan our stop for the night, we realized that if we did a really long drive on this day, we could actually make it home to Toronto on the next day.
+While we originally planned to stop in Ottawa, IL, the stretch target for the day became Joliet, IL.

-Checking into the Best Western on the west side of Joliet, we learned that not all hotels in a chain are created equally.
-While we had been choosing Best Westerns if available to try and consolidate our points, this one certainly was not up to par with the others we have been used to.
+Checking into the Best Western on the west side of Joliet, we learned that not all hotels in a chain were created equally.
+While we chose Best Westerns if available to try and consolidate our points, this one certainly was not up to par with the others we were used to.
 But it was our last night on the road!

 Running for Home

-Wanting to stay in the U.S. for as long as possible to take advantage of the lower gas prices, we had plotted our route home with a border crossing in Buffalo NY.
-But when the GPS showed us that this route would be 2 hours longer than crossing the border into Windsor ON, we opted for a shorter day over saving a little gas money.
-This would also put us at the border crossing at mid-day rather than later in the day and hopefully save us some time crossing the border.
+Wanting to stay in the U.S. for as long as possible to take advantage of the lower gas prices, we plotted our route home with a border crossing in Buffalo NY.
+But when the GPS showed us that this route was 2 hours longer than crossing the border into Windsor ON, we opted for a shorter day over saving a little gas money.
+This also put us at the border crossing at mid-day rather than later in the day.
+We hoped this saved us some time crossing the border.

-Our route had turned north west and the morning proved to be colder and the roads a bit icier as we did the final stretch on our winter road trip return to Toronto.
-This slowed us down a little but bypassing Chicago and driving on Sunday, most of our run was on quiet highway roads.
+Our route turned north west and the morning proved to be colder and the roads a bit icier as we did the final stretch on our winter road trip return to Toronto.
+This slowed us down a little.
+But bypassing Chicago and driving on Sunday, most of our run was on quiet highway roads.

 As we neared Detroit, we were surprised to find almost no signs to the Canadian border.
-Trusting the GPS blindly we finally caught the first border sign almost at the point we had to turn off for the Ambassador bridge.
+Trusting the GPS blindly we finally caught the first border sign almost at the point we turned off for the Ambassador bridge.

-Our planning had worked out and our border crossing took about 5 minutes.
+Our planning worked out and our border crossing took about 5 minutes.
 We were back on Hwy 401 and headed for Toronto.
-This was a route we had travelled often so the car drive was almost on auto pilot.
-Sunday traffic was generally easy and soon we hit the ramp for Hwy 427 and then the Gardiner Expressway and we could almost see our condo in the distance.
+This was a route we travelled often so the car drive was almost on auto pilot.
+Soon we saw our condo in the distance.

 Arriving home after 4 months in Vancouver, we took several trips up to the condo to unload the car.
 It was good to be home!